If you absolutely hate math and you’re looking for a degree that has close to zero calculations, a law degree could be a great choice for you!

 Study law because you have a clear idea of what the practice of law is really like, and you know that this is something that you really want to do.

-(b) Intellectually challenging and stimulating
+(b) You want an intellectually challenging and stimulating degree

 A Law degree will require you to explore the legal system, analyse the application of law and develop sound arguments to make your case, all which will keep your mind on its toes!

-(c) Gain practical skill sets
+(c) You want to gain practical skill sets

 Studying a Law degree will develop your logical reasoning and critical thinking skills that will be beneficial to you in future, especially if you plan to practise law.
 A Law degree can also be helpful in your everyday life, such as signing contracts or legal documents with complex language.